-Collision rates for TheRide's buses are generally low, averaging 1 collision for every 100,000 trips.
-In 2019, this number decreased to .85 collisions/100,000 trips.
+3. Safety: During this monitoring period, the number ratio of collisions per 100,000 trips was 0.23 which was generally low.
 Safety items such as Drug and Alcohol policies and procedures, Accident reporting, etc. are audited in the Triennial Review.
-The 2018 Federal Transit Administration audit found no deficiencies in these areas.
+The Federal Transit Administration audit found no deficiencies in these areas.
 Safety statistics are reported quarterly to the Board and monitored daily by staff.